asr1/digital-garden/src/site/notes/Misc/The Monkeys and the Ladder.md

 There's a a business school story that goes something like this:

-You put 5 monekys in a cage with a ladder.
-At the top of the ladder is a bunch of bananas, but get this: the ladder is rigged with a pressure sensor, and the floor is electrified[^1], and when a monkey steps on the top rung, the rest of the monkeys get zapped.
+You put 5 monkeys in a cage with a ladder.
+At the top of the ladder is a bunch of bananas, but get this: the ladder is rigged with a pressure sensor, and the floor is electrified (note) and when a monkey steps on the top rung, the rest of the monkeys get zapped.

 Pretty quickly, the monkeys learned not to walk on the ladder.